pointfreeco/swift-composable-architecture/README.md

 We can also improve the ergonomics of using the `numberFact` dependency in our application.
 Over time the application may evolve into many features, and some of those features may also want access to `numberFact`, and explicitly passing it through all layers can get annoying.
 There is a process you can follow to “register” dependencies with the library, making them instantly available to any layer in the application.

+> For more in-depth information on dependency management, see the dedicated [dependencies][dependencies-article] article.

 We can start by wrapping the number fact functionality in a new type:

 ```swift